ladyofthelog/xiyao-archive/README.md

 ![Anonymous Comments on Xiyao Tag by Week](/images/image6.png)

-*Number of anonymous comments by week, starting May 24th (Xiyao Troll comments are the orange line, non-troll anon comments are the green line)*
+*Number of anonymous comments by week, starting May 24th (Xiyao Troll comments are the orange line, non-troll anon comments are the green line).*

-As you can see here, the Xiyao Troll has been consistently active from the end of May through the beginning of December, although the last comment I have seen from the Xiyao Troll so far was left on December 11.
+The Xiyao Troll has been consistently active from the end of May through the beginning of December, although the last comment I have seen from the Xiyao Troll so far was left on December 11.
 While I heard from one person that the Xiyao Troll went away briefly in early August, the data doesn't seem to bear that out.

 ## Troll Comment Latency